 Chime provides online-only spending and savings accounts.
 The company launched in 2014 as an alternative to traditional banks.
 Chime doesn’t have any branches or ATMs of its own.
-As of Dec.
-2019, Chime had 6.5 million customers.
+As of February 2020, Chime said it had 8 million accounts.
 This in-depth review of the mobile-based banking service can help you decide if Chime is right for you.

 Earlier access to direct deposits